Traps for the Unwary in Python’s Import System¶

 As with any double-import problem, if the state stored in __main__ is significant to the correct operation of the program, or if there is top-level code in the main module that has undesirable side effects if executed more than once, then this duplication can cause obscure and surprising errors.

-This is just one more reason why main modules in more complex applications should be kept fairly minimal - it’s generally far more robust to move most of the functionality to a function or object in a separate module, and just import and load that from the main module.
+This is just one more reason why main modules in more complex applications should be kept fairly minimal - it’s generally far more robust to move most of the functionality to a function or object in a separate module, and just import that module from the main module.
 That way, inadvertently executing the main module twice becomes harmless.
 Keeping main modules small and simple also helps to avoid a few potential problems with object serialisation as well as with the multiprocessing package.

 The name shadowing trap¶